 Shopping in Harbourside covers everything from stylish boutiques located around Cabot Circus.
 There are specialty shops on Park Street; all conveniently reachable on foot or via public transport.

-With regard to housing options, think sleek boat houses, contemporary apartments overlooking the harbour — indeed properties here cater well to your need for comfort whilst being close to social hotspots and workspaces.
-The Harbourside is an ideal location for young professionals and couples.
+Regarding housing options, think of sleek boat houses, contemporary apartments overlooking the harbour — indeed properties here cater well to your need for comfort whilst being close to social hotspots and workspaces.
+The Harbourside is an ideal location or young professionals and couples.